Flash Flood Alley: Why Flash Floods Kill

 Fema FIRM Panel | Source: FEMA

-The site also borders a mapped regulatory floodway, where construction is strongly discouraged due to high velocity and inundation risk.
+The site also borders a mapped regulatory floodway, the part of the floodplain where velocity and inundation risk carry the greatest planning consequences.

 Roads in and out cross low areas.